TRANSFORM- About

 The TRANSFORM Center (Translational Research that Adapts New Science FOR Maltreatment Prevention) builds on current state-of-the-art research methodologies and clinical practices to foster the next generation of professionals committed to addressing the deleterious and persistent personal and societal burden associated with child abuse and neglect.

-A multi-site center, TRANSFORM expands upon the strengths of Mt.
-Hope Family Center (MHFC) at the University of Rochester (UR), and the Institute of Child Development (ICD) at the University of Minnesota (UMN).
-TRANSFORM will impact the field by serving as a national model on the conduct of multi-level investigations of the etiology and sequelae of child maltreatment, as well as on multi-level investigations of evidence-based preventive interventions.
-TRANSFORM is well-positioned to achieve its goals.
-TRANSFORM applies a multidisciplinary translational approach embedded in a developmental psychopathology framework that builds upon discoveries in genetics, neuroscience, neurobiological, prevention and intervention science, child welfare, and court systems to develop an innovative national resource for individuals in diverse disciplines and professional arenas.
+The TRANSFORM Center expands upon the strengths of Mt.
+Hope Family Center (MHFC) at the University of Rochester (UR).
+The Center will impact the field by serving as a national model on the conduct of multi-level investigations of the etiology and sequelae of child maltreatment, as well as on multi-level investigations of evidence-based preventive interventions.
+TRANSFORM is well-positioned to achieve its goals and applies a multidisciplinary translational approach embedded in a developmental psychopathology framework that builds upon discoveries in genetics, neuroscience, neurobiological, prevention and intervention science, child welfare, and court systems to develop an innovative national resource for individuals in diverse disciplines and professional arenas.